 Statement of Problem

-- Children two years old and younger of U.S. Army soldiers deployed once may be at increased risk for abuse and neglect during the six months immediately following a parent’s return.
+- Children two years old and younger of Army soldiers deployed once were at increased risk for abuse and neglect during the six months immediately following their parent’s return.

-The Children's Hospital of Philadelphia, PolicyLab.
+Children's Hospital of Philadelphia, PolicyLab.
 Identifying Opportunities to Address Child Abuse and Neglect in U.S. Army Families [Online].
 Available at: http://www.policylab.chop.edu[Accessed: plug in date accessed here].